scoconno/scoconno.github.io/Teaching/Examined/Applied/index.md

 ---

 ## Applied Ethics: Final Project

 Applied Ethicists are more concerned with particular, practical cases than with more abstract theoretical questions.
 They want to know how, if at all, a hospital should distribute donated organs, whether it is permissible to bribe officials in foreign states to do business, etc. The questions listed below are all hot topics in the United States.
 Your job will be to answer them as an Applied Ethicist.

-## Pick a Topic
+## Prompt

-Each group picks one of the questions from the list below.
+Pick one of the following questions and complete the documents requested below:

 1. Is it permissible to abort a fetus?